minnojs/minno-time/resources/tutorials/slideshow.md

 There are several answers to that question but for now we will focus on one: **extending**.
 As soon as we've inherited a trial we can extend it by simply adding properties or overwriting existing ones.
 The model is quite simple.
 A child inherits all of its parents properties. any property that is added to it overrides any existing properties.

 Lets follow an example.
-Lets say the following object recides in the "parent" set.
+Lets say the following object resides in the "parent" set.

 ```js
 {